MichalJanMalek/MichalJanMalek/README.md

-### I'm Michal Malek and this is my personal github account for any and all coding projects associated to me will be.
+### I'm Michal Malek and this is my personal github account where any and all coding projects associated to me will be located.